RENTON, Wash. – The Seahawks’ tallest pass-catcher, Colby Parkinson, might also be one of the team’s biggest mysteries heading into the 2022 season.

 That wasn’t all Parkinson did this summer.
 Having taken up guitar in high school, he recently bought a Fender Stratocaster and said a recent project has been to learn “Scar Tissue” by Red Hot Chili Peppers.

-That’s a maybe somewhat on-the-nose song to try to master given that injuries have been a much-too-prominent part of his story in his first two seasons.
+That’s a somewhat on-the-nose song to try to master given that injuries have been a much-too-prominent part of his story in his first two seasons.

 He broke the fifth metatarsal in his foot in a workout in June 2020 that limited him to six games as a rookie, and then suffered a re-injury of the foot in training camp last season in mid-August.

-And his goal for this season is a simple one, Parkinson said.
+His goal for this season is a simple one, Parkinson said.

-“I want to show that I can be on the field every down, not just a pass catcher but someone who can block as well,” he said.
+“I want to show that I can be on the field every down, not just a pass-catcher but someone who can block as well,” he said.

 Now the tricky part is finding a way to get on the field to prove that.